Dissertation & Book Project: “Regimes of Pluralism: Tolerance Beyond Liberal Democracy”

 Under Revision

-“Civil Religion and Political Freedom in Rousseau’s Social Contract” – Invited to revise and resubmit at The Review of Politics
+“Civil Religion and Political Freedom in Rousseau’s Social Contract” – Revised and resubmitted at The Review of Politics

 Rousseau’s civil religion in the Social Contract has been interpreted as either an authoritarian institution that reinforces the collectivist ideal of the Social Contract or as a non-coercive proposal aimed at promoting toleration.
 This article offers an alternative account of civil religion that emphasizes popular sovereignty as both the source and object of civil religion.
 On this reading, civil religion is a democratic choice by a sovereign people on the kind of beliefs and behavior they want to collectively endorse and expect from each other.
 When established by the people, civil religion serves the higher function of exemplifying and preserving political freedom in a political community.
 Recognizing the popular roots of civil religion helps us to understand civil religion as an essential condition for maintaining the body politic that Rousseau envisions in the Social Contract and an important component of his democratic thought.